coi-dev/ox-coi/README.md

-# OX Coi Messenger
+# OX COI Messenger

-The OX Coi Messenger app is a mail based chat app.
+OX COI Messenger  is a mail based chat app.
 This app provides the user interface for an IMAP / SMTP based chat on Android and iOS.

 - **Android state:** Currently in development
-- **iOS state:** Currently in development (27.06.19 - just started, no release yet)
+- **iOS state:** Currently in development (2019-09: in progress, no releases yet)

 ## Information
 - [Documentation](https://github.com/open-xchange/ox-coi/wiki/Developer-Documentation)